 Recovering from Chikungunya?
 What you eat can make a big difference.
-These 12 powerful foods can help reduce inflammation, boost immunity, and speed up your recovery.
+These 10 powerful foods may support your body to reduce inflammation, boost immunity, and speed up your recovery.

 What is Chikungunya?